 In Carl’s response , he deals with the definition of ‘Islamophobia’.

 The first two categorise of Islamophobia were, I think, uncontroversial:

 - The first was hateful abuse directed towards Muslims themselves, and especially those using derogatory slurs and descriptors;

 - The second was abuse that conflated Muslims generally (as people) with sexual violence

 No, this IS the controversy!

 The ‘first’ hateful abuse towards Muslims need have only minor relationship to Islam itself, since that category of hate can be based on a very limited understanding of Islam, and little interaction with Muslims.
 It might well be based on an irrational fear.
 But in that case the best ‘phobia’ term for it would be Muslimphobia.
-You can tell a Muslimphobe: a) they think Sihks, Hindus, ex-Muslims (i.e. all brownish people) are Muslims; b) their suspicion of brownish people being terrorist is raised up a few notches.
+You can tell a Muslimphobe: a) they think brownish people that are Sikhs, Hindus, ex-Muslims are Muslims; b) their suspicion of brownish people being terrorist is raised up a few notches.

 The ‘second’ hateful abuse is little different, in that it adds only a cursory knowledge of the association of sexual violence with Muslims.
 But having said that it is only the generalisation of that view that is problematic.

 There are plenty of non-Muslim sexual abusers, but it is very clear from Islamic texts and from the words of many (I’m not being hyperbolic with ‘many’, but I’m not saying ‘most’) Islamic preachers and self-appointed scholars that their opinions on sexual slavery, child marriage, beating wives, is explicitly supportive.
 These are real problems that some Muslims acknowledge – so unless Carl wants to engage in the ‘Uncle Tom’ slurs against these liberal Muslims then tweets relating to these issues are going to be very difficult to parse.
 I wonder if their tweets ended up in Carl’s data.